 Understanding Snowflake Data Transfer Billing¶

 The data storage for a Snowflake account is located in a geographical Snowflake Region built on a cloud storage service.
 Snowflake supports unloading table data into an AWS S3 bucket or Microsoft Azure container via an external stage (i.e. a storage container located outside of Snowflake).

 Cloud storage providers charge for data transferred between regions within their own networks.
 They also charge for data transferred out of their network into another cloud storage provider’s data centers, within the same geographical region or across regions.
 To recover these expenses, Snowflake charges a per-byte fee for unloading data into an external stage that points to a different cloud storage provider’s network or a region different from your Snowflake account.
 The amount charged per byte depends on your Snowflake region.

-For data transfer pricing, see the pricing guide.
+For data transfer pricing, see the pricing page (on the Snowflake website).

 In this Topic: